FBar000/ArchivistBot/README.md

 To use the OpenAI API, you must first create an account on OpenAI, fund it, and register an API key.
 Follow their instructions to do this.

-Once you have the API key, paste it in the `API_KEY` variable in `archiveGPT/config.py`.
+Once you have the API key, paste it in the `API_KEY` variable in a new file `archiveGPT/API_key.py`.

 ```python
 API_KEY = r'' ## Include your API Key